Skip to main content

 One of the biggest benefits of DHT reported in the study is the increased flexibility the technology provides to both physiotherapists and patients.

 Among the most popular technologies are telephone consultations and mobile apps.
-They give patients the option of remote follow-up and reduce the need for physical attendance.
-Avoiding travel saves time for the patients.
+They allow patients to follow up remotely and reduce the need for physical attendance.
+Eliminating travel saves time for patients.

 Although many physiotherapists are positive about the use of digital technology, the study points to challenges.

-- Not being able to do a physical examination as well as difficulties in building a good relationship with the patients makes some physiotherapists hesitate to use the technology, says Martinsen.
+– Not being able to do a physical examination and difficulties in building a good relationship with patients make some physiotherapists hesitant to use the technology, says Martinsen.

-- In order for digital health technology to become an integrated part of practice, we must ensure adequate training in how the technology can be used effectively, especially when it comes to diagnosis and treatment, he adds.
+“For digital health technology to become an integrated part of practice, we must provide adequate training on how to use the technology effectively, especially when it comes to diagnosis and treatment,” he adds.

 Positive future for DHT in physiotherapy

 Despite the challenges, the study shows that Norwegian physiotherapists are generally positive about continuing to use DHT.
-The technology has great potential to become an integral part of the treatment for musculoskeletal disorders in primary healthcare, provided that healthcare personnel receive the necessary training and support.
+The technology has great potential to become an integrated part of the treatment of musculoskeletal disorders in primary health care, provided that healthcare professionals receive the necessary training and support.

 Read the publication: https://rehab.jmir.org/2024/1/e54116/